Ayodhya Title Dispute: Essentiality and Particular Significance

 Shirur Mutt established that questions regarding the essentiality of a religious practice or feature must be primarily determined with reference to religious doctrine.
-In his dissent in Faruqui, Nazeer asks whether Faruqui has introduced a new test for essentiality and, if yes, whether it is consistent with the essentiality put forward in Shirur Mutt?
+In his dissent in Faruqui, Nazeer asks whether Faruqui has introduced a new test for essentiality and, if yes, whether it is consistent with the essentiality put forward in Shirur Mutt.

 What did the Bench in Faruqui specifically say?
-In paragraphs 80-85, the Bench held
+In paragraphs 80-85, the Bench held that:

 - Mosques are not an essential feature of Islam, referring to Section 217 of Mulla’s Principles of Mahomedan Law, 19th Edn.

 - Individual religious places can have particular significance, such that acquiring them would result in the extinction of said religion, and hence such places cannot be acquired by the State.

 As Nazeer emphasizes, these two assertions raise many questions.
 It is difficult to ascertain whether particular significance is consistent with essentiality, as formulated in Shirur Mutt.

 On the one hand, one might argue that the particular significance test can be consistent with the essentiality test put forth in Shirur Mutt.
 Shirur Mutt emphasized that essentiality must be determined with reference to religious doctrine.
 There is no reason to hold that the ‘particular significance’ of a religious place cannot be determined with reference to religious doctrine.
 Further, particular significance can be understood as equating to essentiality in the context of places.
 In other words, the Court can test whether a specific religious place is essential by asking whether it is of particular significance to the religion.